ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 ## Top 20 things to do in Matera

 ### 1. Parco Regionale della Murgia Materana
-Parco Regionale della [Murgia Materana](http://www.parcomurgia.it/){:target="_blank"} is a regional park located in the Murgia area near the city of Matera and it was our first stop before heading to the city.
+Parco Regionale della [Murgia Materana](http://www.parcomurgia.it/){:target="_blank" rel="nofollow"} is a regional park located in the Murgia area near the city of Matera and it was our first stop before heading to the city.
 It covers an area of approximately 50,000 hectares and it contains several important cultural and historical sites, including ancient cave dwellings, rock-hewn churches, and fortifications.
 These sites are testimony to the long and rich history of the region and are important cultural landmarks.

 {% responsive_image path: assets/images/posts/matera/matera-italy-parco-regionale-della-murgia-materana-view.webp alt: "Parco Regionale della Murgia Materana View, Matera, Italy" %}